 Check-out is 11 a.m.
 We can accommodate late check-out, if we don’t have guests coming in for that room.

-To secure your reservation we accept checks five days in advance or charge your card for one night’s stay in the requested room, plus tax.
+To secure your reservation we charge your card or accept checks five days in advance for one night’s stay in the requested room, plus tax.
 The balance will be charged to your credit card ten days before your stay.
 If you pay by check we require the balance at check-in.

 We are a small bed and breakfast and cancellations are a hardship for us.
 To receive your full refund, minus $20 credit card processing fee per reservation, we require notice of cancellation at least 10 days before arrival.
 (Special requirements may apply for local events, such as Middlebury College graduation.
 These will be stated in the confirmation email when you book.)
 It is our policy to charge your card for the entirety of your reservation within the cancellation period for your reservation.
 Standard reservations will, therefore, be charged, in full, 10 days prior to your arrival.
 If we can re-book the rooms for those exact dates, we will refund your reservation charge, minus $20 processing fee per reservation.
 No credits or refunds for early departures.
 No shows are charged for the scheduled stay.
 Thank you for your consideration.

 Children: Children aged ten and older are welcome.
-We have a room with two single beds.
+We have an upstairs room with two single beds.
 We are not set up for small children.
-At this time, we do not have cots to use in your room for a child.
+For a charge of $75 per night, we can put one long camp bed in Baker Room (only) if you are traveling with a child.

 Pets: No animals (dogs, cats, parrots, etc).
 We love animals, but we are sensitive to our guests who may have allergies.